 Under the No-Build Alternative, economic impacts from construction or operation of OMF South would not occur.
 However, other planned projects would have impacts in the OMF South study areas.
-Once operational, FWLE would likely encourage private, transit-oriented development in the Midway Landfill Alternative study area, increasing property tax and sales tax revenues for local jurisdictions.
+FWLE will likely encourage private, transit-oriented development in the Midway Landfill Alternative study area, increasing property tax and sales tax revenues for local jurisdictions.
 Other planned projects may also have economic impacts, depending on the extent of business displacements and land use changes.
-This includes TDLE, which overlaps with the OMF South Preferred and South 344th Street alternatives.
-If TDLE is constructed as proposed, the mainline track associated with these OMF alternatives would be built later in time.
+Without OMF South, TDLE would construct the mainline track associated with the Preferred and South 344th Street alternatives later in time.
 Impacts associated with construction of the mainline track are addressed within the build alternatives impacts discussion below.
 All other TDLE-related impacts are addressed in Chapter 4, Cumulative Effects Analysis.